Qile0317/APackOfTheClones/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 note

 ## Additional notes

-- fixed NOTE about missing vignettes folder
+- all issues from when the previous version was archived are fixed
-- fixed NOTE about referencing scRepertoire
+- tarball size is now < 5MB